FairwindsOps/insights-docs/docs/configure/management/membership.md

 Once your team has been created, you can add new members to the team.
 Team members can have one of three roles:
 * a `viewer` can only see data associated with this team
-* an `editor` can take actions like assigning action items or marking them as resolved
+* an `editor` can take actions like assigning Action Items or marking them as resolved
 * an `admin` can do all of the above, plus add new members to the team
 <img :src="$withBase('/img/add-members-to-team.png')" alt="full access team">